-We now present our approach for polynomial trend estimation in the presence of anomalies, in particular collective anomalies.
-In other words, we assume that the seasonality has been removed up to a small estimation error $W \in \mathbb{R}^n$, that is, we model our data by
+We now turn to consider the challenge of estimating the polynomial trend in the presence of anomalies, and in particular collective anomalies.
+We begin by assuming that the seasonality has been removed up to a small estimation error $W \in \mathbb{R}^n$, that is, we model our data by

 Our procedure is based on finding an index set \(U \subset \{1,\ldots,n\}\), such that $U \cap \mathcal{A} = \emptyset$, and \(U\) is large enough and well structured to permit a reliable estimation of the trend.
 Specifically, we propose in Section~\ref{section:sampling} a sampling procedure that obtains a collection of index sets $\mathcal{U}$.
 For each $U \in \mathcal{U}$, the trend is then estimated by a robust estimator using only the observations in $U$, see Section~\ref{section:M-estimator}.
-To select our final estimate we apply our anomaly detection method to the residuals of the trend estimate and choose the one that minimises the costs \eqref{eq:anomaly_cost}, full details are given in Section~\ref{section:trend_model_select}.
+To select our final estimate we apply our anomaly detection method to the remainder of the trend estimate and choose the one that minimises the costs \eqref{eq:anomaly_cost}, full details are given in Section~\ref{section:trend_model_select}.